Evaporator

-An evaporator is a device used to turn the liquid form of a chemical substance, such as water, into a vapor.
+An evaporator is a type of heat exchanger device that facilitates evaporation by utilizing conductive and convective heat transfer, which provides the necessary thermal energy for phase transition from liquid to vapour.
+Within evaporators, a circulating liquid is exposed to an atmospheric or reduced pressure environment causing it to boil at a lower temperature compared to normal atmospheric boiling.

+The four main components of an evaporator assembly are: Heat is transferred to the liquid inside the tube walls via conduction providing the thermal energy needed for evaporation.
+Convective currents inside it also contribute to heat transfer efficiency.

+There are various evaporator designs suitable for different applications including shell and tube, plate, and flooded evaporators, commonly used in industrial processes such as desalination, power generation and air conditioning.
+Plate-type evaporators offer compactness while multi-stage designs enable enhanced evaporation rates at lower heat duties.
+The overall performance of evaporators depends on factors such as the heat transfer coefficient, tube/plate material properties, flow regime, and achieved vapor quality.

+Advanced control techniques, such as online fouling detection, help maintain evaporator thermal performance over time.
+Additionally, computational fluid dynamics (CFD) modeling and advancements in surface coating technologies continue to enhance heat and mass transfer capabilities, leading to more energy-efficient vapor generation.
+Evaporators are essential to many industries because of their ability to separate phases through a controlled phase change process.

 Uses

 Air conditioning and refrigeration

-Some air conditioners and refrigerators use a compressed liquid with a low boiling point, such as chlorodifluoromethane or R-410A, that vaporizes within the system while emitting heat to its surroundings.
+Some air conditioners and refrigerators use compressed liquids with a low boiling point that vaporizes within the system to cool it, whilst emitting the thermal energy into its surroundings.

 Food industry and synthetic chemistry

 Evaporators are often used to concentrate a solution.
-One example is the climbing/falling film plate evaporator, which is used to make condensed milk.
+An example is the climbing/falling film plate evaporator, which is used to make condensed milk.

 Similarly, reduction (cooking) is a process of evaporating liquids from a solution to produce a "reduced" food product, such as wine reduction.

-Evaporation is the main process behind distillation, which is used to concentrate alcohol, isolate liquid chemical products, or recover solvents in chemical reactions (green chemistry).
+Evaporation is the main process behind distillation, which is used to concentrate alcohol, isolate liquid chemical products, or recover solvents in chemical reactions.
 The fragrance and essential oil industry uses distillation to purify compounds.
 Each application uses specialized devices.

 Chemical engineering

 In the case of desalination of seawater or in Zero Liquid Discharge plants, the reverse purpose applies; evaporation removes the desirable drinking water from the undesired solute/product, salt.

 Chemical engineering uses evaporation in many processes.
-For example, the multiple-effect evaporator is used in kraft pulping, the process of producing wood pulp from wood.
+For example, the multiple-effect evaporator is used in Kraft pulping, the process of producing wood pulp from wood.